yuth/jsii/gh-pages/content/specification/3-kernel-api.md

 ### Destroying Objects

+!!! danger
+    The `del` API can only be used with `ObjectReference`s which have been targeted by a [`release`](#release-objects) notification since they were last part of a message sent to the `@jsii/kernel` process.
+Failure to achieve this pre-condition will result in an error, either directly as a result of the `del` call, or subsequently in the program flow.

+    For more information on the distributed memory management model for _jsii_, refer to the [_memory management_ section of the runtime architecture documentation][memory-management].

+    [memory-management]: ../../overview/runtime-architecture#memory-management

 Once the _host_ app no longer needs a particular object, it can be discarded.
 This can happen for example when the _host_ reference to an object is garbage collected or freed.
 In order to allow the **JavaScript** process to also reclaim the associated memory footprint, the `del` API must be used: